Remember how it was before the revolutionary launch of YouTube in 2005?

 What is a YouTube Video?

 You are probably thinking, “I know what a YouTube Video is!”
-While technically, yes!
-You do; there is more to it than what appears at the surface.
+While technically, yes, you do; there is more to it than what appears at the surface.

 YouTube videos head beyond the basic definition of any video.
 These are the videos specifically designed to match YouTube standards.

-Videos on YouTube are all-encompassing as they tend to offer resolutions as low as 144p and high to 1080p.
+Videos on YouTube are all-encompassing as they tend to offer resolutions as low as 144p and high as 1080p.
 The idea behind the low-resolution options is to accommodate restricted internet services in some countries of the world.

 So, if you have zero subscribers and still want to start a live video, by all means, go ahead.